Cuban Revolution: Relations with the Soviet Union

 The Soviets' attitude of optimism changed to one of concern for the safety of Cuba after it was excluded from the inter-American system at the conference held at Punta del Este in January 1962 by the Organization of American States.
 This coupled with the threat of a United States invasion of the island was really the turning point for Soviet Concern, the idea was that should Cuba be defeated by the United States it would mean defeat for the Soviet Union and for Marxism–Leninism.
 If Cuba were to fall, "other Latin American countries would reject us, claiming that for all our might the Soviet Union had not been able to do anything for Cuba except to make empty protests to the United Nations" wrote Khrushchev.
 The Soviet attitude towards Cuba changed to concern for the safety of the island nation because of increased US tensions and threats of invasion making the Soviet–Cuban relationship superficial insofar as it only cared about denying the US power in the region and maintaining Soviet supremacy.
 All of these events led to the two countries quickly developing close military and intelligence ties, which culminated in the stationing of Soviet nuclear weapons in Cuba in 1962, an act which triggered the Cuban Missile Crisis in October 1962.

 The aftermath of the Cuban Missile Crisis saw international embarrassment for the Soviet Union, and many countries including Communist countries were quick to criticize Moscow's handling of the situation.
-In a letter that Khrushchev writes to Castro in January of the following year (1963), after the end of conflict, he talks about wanting to discuss the issues in the two countries' relations.
-He writes attacking voices from other countries, including socialist ones, blaming the USSR of being opportunistic and self-serving.
-He explained the decision to withdraw missiles from Cuba, stressing the possibility of advancing Communism through peaceful means.
+In a letter that Khrushchev writes to Castro in January of 1963, after the end of conflict, he talks about wanting to discuss the issues in the two countries' relations.
+He also attacks voices from other countries, including socialist ones, who accused the USSR of being opportunistic and self-serving.
+He explained the decision to withdraw missiles from Cuba, while stressing the possibility of advancing Communism through peaceful means.
 Khrushchev underlined the importance of guaranteeing against an American attack on Cuba and urged Havana to focus on economic, cultural, and technological development to become a shining beacon of socialism in Latin America.
-In closing he invites Fidel Castro to visit Moscow and discuss the preparations for such a trip.
+In closing, he invites Fidel Castro to visit Moscow and discuss the preparations for such a trip.

 The 1970s and 1980s were somewhat of an enigma in the sense that the two decades were filled with the most prosperity in Cuba's history, and it adopted and enacted several brutal features of socialist regimes from the Eastern Bloc.
 This period is marked as the Sovietization of the 1970s and 1980s.
 On 11 July 1972, Cuba joined the Council for Mutual Economic Assistance (COMECON), officially joining their trade with the Soviet Union's socialist trade bloc.
 That along with increased Soviet subsidies, better trade terms, and better, more practical domestic policy led to several years of prosperous growth.
 Moreover, Cuba was able to strengthen its foreign policy with both communistic, anti-US imperial and non-communistic countries (albeit not including those in North America and Latin America).